clokman/academic-visualization/README.md

-A repository for resources on academic visualization.
+This is a repository for resources on application of cognitive ergonomics in education.